 About 3 hours by car from Hoi An is the imperial city of Huế.
 This city served as the seat of the Nguyen Dynasty and Vietnam’s capital from 1802–1945.
 The Nguyen Dynasty was the last ruling family in Vietnam before transitioning to a communist government under Ho Chi Minh.

 We didn’t have time to visit Huế this time around, but we definitely will on our next trip to Vietnam.
 Aside from being Vietnam’s seat of power for well over a century, the region also features highly decorative food which is a vestige of ancient Vietnamese royal cuisine.
-We want to spend a few days there to really explore the cuisine, but if you’re interested in getting just a taste of Huế, then you can do so on a private tour from Hoi An.
-Klook and Kkday offer private tours to Huế for USD 72 and USD 46 respectively.
-I believe the Klook tour includes a stop at the famed Marble Mountains as well.
+We want to spend a few days there to really explore the cuisine, but if you’re interested in getting just a taste of Huế, then you can do so on a day tour from Hoi An.
+If you’d prefer a private tour, this one takes you to Huế and Da Nang’s famed Marble Mountains.

 5. Have a Suit or Dress Custom-Tailored in 24 Hours